 Overview of social prescribing

-Our social prescribing team work across north Southwark and comprises of 10 social prescribing link workers, including two team leaders.
+Our social prescribing team work across north Southwark and comprises of 16 Social Prescribing Link Workers, including two Team Leaders.
 Each link worker is assigned to a group of GP surgeries within one of our five neighbourhoods.
-Link worker support offers patients an additional, personalised route to improving their health over the longer-term by utilising the rich and diverse range of community services and voluntary sector organisations in our area.
+Link worker support offers patients an additional, personalised route to improving their health over the longer-term by connecting them to a diverse array of non-medical activities and community-based resources.
 You can meet the social prescribing team here!

 The purpose of social prescribing

-Anyone working in a GP practice can refer a patient into the social prescribing service by completing the ‘Elemental Form’ in EMIS.
+Anyone working in a GP practice can refer a patient into the social prescribing service by completing EMIS.

 Please watch ‘Social Prescribing: Transforming Health for London‘ by the Healthy London Partnership to see more fantastic social prescribing work across London.

 Images used are property of Healthy London Partnership.